 So the rules are very mutable anyway.
 It’s been mostly positive, though some people say, “Why is this guy trying to make rules that I have to follow?”

-Kurt Manwaring: What do you wish fans could know about the realities of your behind-the-scenes writing efforts?
+What does Brandon Sanderson wish fans knew about the realities of his behind-the-scenes writing efforts?

 In the first books, I hid the overarching connections.
 I didn’t make the Cosmere the forefront.
 In fact, I probably won’t bring it to the forefront for a long time, just because I don’t want fans to have to keep track of it if they don’t want to.
 If they just want to read a good story and a good book and enjoy the series, then I want them to be able to do that.
 Now, if they want to know about the connections between the worlds and things like that, and start experiencing it in more depth, then it’s there for them.

 But I don’t think it was terribly risky on my part, because it was a behind-the-scenes sort of thing, particularly in the early books.
 It was there more for my own amusement and my own interest than it was to lay some elaborate web that fans had to figure out.
 Though it did become that as they started to figure things out, and I think I was wise to stay quiet on it for a while so that they could start digging in and discovering things themselves.
 But I do like how it’s turning out, and I intend to continue.

 What is a nostalgic experience that comes to mind when Brandon Sanderson recalls writing the first Mistborn trilogy?

 It’s very nostalgic for me to remember sitting and working on those books without any real deadlines or pressure, because I didn’t have a single book out yet.
 Now, I had sold the Mistborn series, and so it was the first time I had any sort of deadline, but they were years off for when I had to turn the books in.